Sorting Stuff

 Common options

 Commonly used options are shown below.
-Examples will be discussed in later sections.
+Examples will be discussed in the later sections.

 • -u display only the unique entries